onflowser/flow-basic-scaffold/README.md

 If you wanna use external contract dependencies (like NonFungibleToken, FlowToken, FungibleToken,..) you can install them using Cadence dependency manager: https://developers.flow.com/tools/flow-cli/dependency-manager

+Use [ContractBrowser](https://contractbrowser.com/) to explore available 3rd party contracts in the Flow ecosystem.

 ### Further Reading

 - Cadence Language Reference https://developers.flow.com/cadence/language